Alluxio/alluxio/docs/en/Configuring-Alluxio-with-Ceph.md

 {% include Configuring-Alluxio-with-Ceph/underfs-s3a.md %}

 If using a Ceph release such as hammer (or older) specify `alluxio.underfs.s3a.signer.algorithm=S3SignerType` to use v2 S3 signatures.
+To use GET Bucket (List Objects) Version 1 specify `alluxio.underfs.s3a.list.objects.version=v1`.

 ### Option 2: Swift Interface
 Modify `conf/alluxio-site.properties` to include: